Chief-Zach/Eye_Tracker/README.md

   - 20 bubbles spawn one after another on the screen
   - Blink when you are looking at the target to get the next target to appear

+Python Version 3.9 was used.
+Library supports 3.12 with some changes to the requirements.txt file.

 Gaze Tracking Library from [@antoinelame](https://github.com/antoinelame)
 Changes:
 - Calibration time increased to allow for changes in brightness before tracking eyes